johnjackoleary/cfi-commonplace-book/~ Start Here.md

 > [!note] From Jack
-> One of my favorite parts of aviation is the community it brings together.
-This project is meant to allow others in the community to bring together ideas, resources, and learnings.
+> This project is meant to allow anyone in the aviation community to contribute ideas, resources, and knowledge.
 >
-> I'll also use it to teach students and hope that students will contribute their own insights as they learn.
+> I'll also use it to teach students and hope that students will add their own insights as they learn.
 >
-> My hope is you find this CFI commonplace book a useful starting point for your goals, and that you feel welcome to contribute your own learnings back.
+> I hope you find this CFI commonplace book a useful starting point for your goals, and that you feel welcome to contribute your own learnings back.

 ## Are You A...
 ### Student Interested in a Syllabus